kostaslamo/node-react/README.md

 ### Local development

-- `npm install` inside server and client directories.
+- `npm ci` inside projects directory.
-- To start the application, if in Mac OS or Linux execute `bash runServerClientDev.sh`.
-Alternatively run `npm run start-dev` inside server directory to start up the server and `npm start` inside client, to start up the client in development mode.
+- Run `npm run develop` inside projects directory to start up the backend and react server in development mode.
+- Create a copy of the "sample.env" and name it ".env".
+  #### macOS / Linux
+  `cp sample.env .env`
+  #### Windows
+  `copy sample.env .env`
 - Client uses `create-react-app` server with hot reload on changes and server uses `nodemon` for server reloading on code changing.
-- Create `.env` files and pass environment variables in both server and client ([React's custom environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/)).

 ### Production built

 - Running `docker-compose up --build` will build the client and server docker images, and then run them inside a container.
 - `docker-compose.yml` requires the `server-prod-variables.env` environment variables file which should be created before running `docker-compose up`.

 A simple template of that file could be:

 ```
 NODE_ENV=production
 PORT=8080